 - Interrogate and improve practices to ensure all community members have equitable opportunities to advance, succeed and contribute.

-Today I am pleased that our DEI work continues, particularly through the President's Equity and Change Commission, and we seek to keep the campus community up to date through the reports on this site.
+Today I am pleased that our DEIA work continues, particularly through the President's Equity and Change Commission, and we seek to keep the campus community up to date through the reports on this site.